Minimising the risk of transmission

 On the day

 Many firms have now safely re-introduced limousines for bereaved clients, following guidance to ensure they can be used safely, including the use of perspex screens, limiting the number travelling to ensure they can sit as far back as possible and additional cleaning.
+Face coverings must be worn by passengers in funeral vehicles.

 All charitable collections should be done online.